MrGiovanni/UNetPlusPlus/README.md

 ## Citing UNet++

-If you use UNet++ in your research, please use the following BibTeX entry.
+If you use UNet++ in your research, please consider the following BibTeX entry.

 ```
 @inproceedings{zhou2018nest,